bookofproofs/FParsecErrRecStudy/README.md

 ## Goal of this study
-To add error recovery to a more complex grammar that would recover from errors occuring in many contexts.
+To add error recovery to a more complex grammar that would recover from errors occurring in many contexts.
+In particular, we would like to return at least a partial AST where our parser can succeed in error recovery and emit diagnostics depending on the context in which the error recovery did succeed.
+Only a the case none of our context-related error recovery attempts succeed, our partial AST would be replaced by a single ERROR node, while still emitting diagnostics why this happened.

 ## Example grammar
 The grammar we want to parse is (in ebnf)